Defining Materials for the Configurable Item

 To use this field, enable the multiple units of measure feature.
 For more information about using multiple units of measure, see Multiple Units of Measure.

-12. If the material is a phantom assembly item to be built by assembling the components in the account, check the Phantom BOM box.
+12. If the material is a phantom assembly item to be built by assembling components in the account, check the Phantom Material box.
 If you check this box, the Mark sub-assemblies phantom box on the work order becomes checked.
 Use this option when building subassemblies of the main assembly item.
 For more information about phantom assemblies, see Phantom Assemblies.

 16. Click Save.